FolkComputer/folk/live-build/README.md

 Builds a bootable Folk OS image.

-You don't want this repo if you're just trying to install Folk -- you should just download the pre-built `folk.amd64.img` from (TODO: somewhere).
+You don't want this repo if you're just trying to install Folk -- you should just download the pre-built `folk-amd64.img` from (TODO: somewhere).

 ## Key files

+- `folk-live/`: becomes writable partition on disk, including Folk repo
 - `config/package-lists/folk.list.chroot`: apt packages
 - `config/includes.chroot_after_packages/etc/skel`: copied into `/home/folk` at boot
 - `config/includes.chroot_after_packages/`: copied into `/` at boot